dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 ## Remove one or more credentials

-To remove a single token, invoke `dart pub token remove`:
+To remove a single token, run the command `dart pub token remove`:

 ```console
 $ dart pub token remove https://other-package-repo.com
 Removed secret token for package repository: https://other-package-repo.com
 ```

-To remove all tokens, invoke the command with the `remove --all` option:
+To remove all tokens,
+run the same command and append the `--all` option:

 ```console
 $ dart pub token remove --all